airbytehq/airbyte/docs/integrations/sources/callrail.md

 ### Requirements

-* CallRail Account
+* CallRail Account with API acces
 * CallRail API Token
+* Airbyte Account

 ### Configuration

-1. Log in to your CallRail account.
-2. Navigate to your Account Dashboard
-3. Copy the **API Secret Key** from the bottom of the screen.
-4. In Airbyte, fill out the connection screen for CallRail with the following information:

-    * `account_id` (string, required): ID of the CallRail account you want to connect to.
-    * `api_key` (string, required): API secret key for the CallRail account.
-    * `start_date` (string, required): Start getting data from that date.
-Must be in the format of `YYYY-MM-DD`.

-5. Test the connection to make sure it is successful.

-For more information on connecting CallRail with Airbyte, refer to the [CallRail API documentation](https://apidocs.callrail.com/) and the [Airbyte Connector documentation](https://docs.airbyte.io/integrations/sources/callrail).
+To set up the CallRail connector in Airbyte, you will need to follow these steps:

+1. Select CallRail as the source you want to set up and click "Continue".
+2. Enter a nickname for your connector, which can be any name of your choosing.
+3. Enter your **CallRail API Token** and **Account ID** in the respective fields.
+If you don't have an API Token, follow the instructions in this [CallRail Documentation](https://apidocs.callrail.com/v3/#getting-started).
+4. Enter the date from when you want to start getting data in `YYYY-MM-DD` format in the `start_date` field.
+5. Click "Test Connection" to verify that the credentials and settings are correct.
+6. If the test is successful, click "Create Connection" to save the configuration.

 ## Changelog

 | Version | Date       | Pull Request                                            | Subject                           |
 | :--- |:-----------|:--------------------------------------------------------|:----------------------------------|
 | 0.1.0 | 2022-10-31 | [18739](https://github.com/airbytehq/airbyte/pull/18739) | 🎉 New Source: CallRail                  |

+For more information on the CallRail API, check out their [API Documentation](https://apidocs.callrail.com/).